dimitrisdiam/ROBO_ADVISOR/README.md

 zero_esg_dict: Returns a dictionary with the names and all closing prices, WHICH WERE MODIFIED TO BECOME EASILY COMPARABLE TO EACH OTHER, for every ESG in FIX_ESG in the specific period (FROM_DAY & TO_DAY).

 risk_profile_dict: Returns a dictionary with the number of each portfolio and all ETFs, CRYPTOS and ESG with fixed percentage of FIX_TOKEN.

+portfolio_dict: Returns a dictionary with the values of every suggested Portfolio (The process is out of coding, it is just mathematics).

+performance_of_each_portfolio: Returns a list with the ratio of the progress of each suggested Portfolio during the specific period.